arlofonseca/fivem-parking/README.md

 - Conveniently store and retrieve your owned vehicles from a location of your choosing via commands, enhancing the realism of your experience.
 - Identify whether you own a vehicle or not.
-- While the flexibility of accessing your vehicles from any location is undoubtedly a plus, it's worth noting that once your vehicle is impounded, the retrieval process becomes constrained to a fixed and static impound lot location unless configured otherwise.
+- While the flexibility of accessing your vehicles from any location is undoubtedly a plus, it's worth noting that once your vehicle is impounded, the retrieval process becomes constrained to a fixed and static impound lot location.
 - Support is extended to aircraft and boats, each equipped with facilities that cater to storage and retrieval.
 - Includes a tracking system for players to locate their vehicles easily, either within their garage, on the map, or at the impound lot.
 - Possess an excess number of vehicles?
 Choose to permanently remove vehicles from your storage at any given time.
 Note that this action cannot be reversed.